 - If you have a ragweed allergy, avoid melons, bananas, cucumbers, sunflower seeds, echinacea and chamomile, as they can trigger an allergic response in your system.

-- Try valerian root as a sleep remedy with a low risk of side effects.
+- Using valerian root as a sleep remedy

-- Set your temperature for between 60 and 70 degrees F. This lowers your body’s internal thermometer, initiating sleepiness.
+- Setting your temperature between 60 and 70 degrees Fahrenheit; this lowers your body’s internal thermometer, initiating sleepiness

-- Eat melatonin-rich, sleep-incuding foods like bananas, cherries, ginger or radishes as a bedtime snack.
+- Eating melatonin-rich, inducing foods like bananas, cherries, ginger or radishes as a bedtime snack.

 Final Thoughts on Over-the-Counter Drugs and Dementia Risk